Fotospeed Fotospeed Smooth Cotton 300 paper review

-The B&W prints to the left are part of an article about printing B&W images I’m working on.
+The B&W prints to the left are part of an article about printing B&W images I’ve written.

 The image has quite a range of tonality in the original file, so matching it to what the paper is capable of, without massively reducing perceived contrast, takes a bit of work.

 The lack of surface texture of the print shows up in this very close oblique view.
 The paper feels smooth to the touch.
 Any dots you can see, such as on the dark green are from the printer dot pattern.

 At most lighting angles you can’t see any texture – very low angle sunlight shows faint structure, but simply isn’t lighting you’d look at a print under…

 I’m printing sample files at 360ppi and tested output at 1440DPI and 2880DPI settings for the printer.
 2880 does give marginally more definition, but not enough that I could reliably spot any improvement.

 The paper feels a bit thinner than it’s weight might suggest.
 It’s quite robust but thin enough to require some care in manually feeding large A2 sheets.

 It’s opacity is just low enough that I’d prefer to mount it with a white backing to ensure no colour shifts.

 For a matte paper it handles coloured images well.
 Even this quite intense out of the camera Adobe98 JPEG (EOS RP) didn’t over-ink any areas of the print.